-Together, Liv Ullmann and Ingmar Bergman made some of the greatest films of all time: films like Shame, The Passion of Anna, Cries and Whispers, Scenes From a Marriage, and, of course, Persona (which our own David Edelstein, in his 2007 obituary for Bergman, deemed “the film against which all other psychodramas must be judged”).
+Together, Liv Ullmann and Ingmar Bergman made some of the greatest films of all time: works like Shame, The Passion of Anna, Cries and Whispers, Scenes From a Marriage, and, of course, Persona (which our own David Edelstein, in his 2007 obituary for Bergman, deemed “the film against which all other psychodramas must be judged”).
 Their romance may only have lasted a few years, but their professional collaboration lasted for decades.
 (Ullmann eventually directed some scripts that Bergman had written, and she also co-starred in his final film, Saraband.)
 The tormented ups and downs of their relationship are charted in the new documentary Liv and Ingmar: Painfully Connected, which premieres tonight at the New York Film Festival.
 In it, Ullmann frankly discusses her epic relationship with Bergman and even shares some of the remarkably florid letters he wrote to her.
 Her admiration and love for the man remain vivid, as do some of the more troubling aspects of their romance (he once built a wall around their home and prevented her from leaving except on specific days).
 Ullmann recently spoke to us about her new film, her memories of Bergman, and about that time she introduced Woody Allen, perhaps his greatest admirer, to the Swedish genius.

 I was touched by how honest this film is.
 You’re obviously very loving and admiring of Ingmar, but you also talk about how controlling he was, how difficult life was with him.